mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 So 62 distinct IPs were detected as potential attacker's IP.
 For each of these IPs, we log the request that was flagged as an attack; you can review them if you want, and you'll see that all of them are definitely attacks, i.e. we don't have false positives in this list.

 Still, we only have 62 addresses.
-Wunorse advised us to start from the events identified as malicious, and to pivot off other attributes in that event to find IPs using similar values.
+Wunorse advised us to start from the events identified as malicious, and to pivot off other attributes in theses events to find IPs using similar values.
 Among the other attributes, I first thought about the `uid`.
 According to [Zeek's documentation](https://docs.zeek.org/en/stable/examples/logs/#using-uids):
 > As a connection is processed by Zeek, a unique identifier is assigned to each session.

 I honestly don't know what is the "session" mentioned by Zeek's documentation.
 I would assume it's the TLS session, but I'm not 100% sure.
 In such a case, I would expect very few duplicates in the `uid` from our logs.
 But it turns out that if you list the UIDs used by attackers, and then flag as suspicious any IP that used one of these `uid`s, you'll end up with 719 suspicious IPs!
 So that's probably not the good field to pivot off.
 I don't know if that's due to the simulated data, or if I was just wrong about the meaning of this field though...

 Moving on, we can have a look at another field: the `user_agent`.
-When we look at the `user-agent` of some of the 62 identified malicious requests, we can spot some (more or less) subtle typos here and there:
+When we look at the `user_agent` of some of the 62 identified malicious requests, we can spot some (more or less) subtle typos here and there:
 * value: Mozilla/4.0 (compatible; MSIE6.0; Windows NT 5.1) (*no space between MSIE and its version number*)
 * Mozilla/4.0 (compatibl; MSIE 7.0; Windows NT 6.0; Trident/4.0; SIMBAR={7DB0F6DE-8DE7-4841-9084-28FA914B0F2E}; SLCC1; .N (*no -e at the end of "compatibl"*)
 * Mozilla/5.0 (compatible; Goglebot/2.1; +http://www.google.com/bot.html) (*only one O in Goglebot*)

-Once again, I don't know how realistic this is though, but that may allow us to detect a few IPs that may use the same user-agents, and we'll flag them as suspicious as well.
+Once again, I don't know how realistic this is, but that may allow us to detect a few IPs which used the same user-agents, and to flag them as suspicious as well.

 For that, we'll modify our previous script to keep track of the user-agent of the 62 first malicious requests, during the first scan of the logs.
-We'll then do a second scan, and whenever a request uses a user-agent that we've tracked during the first scan, we'll mark the request as suspicious.
+We'll then do a second scan, and whenever a request uses a user-agent that we've tracked during the first scan, we'll mark the request as suspicious:

 {% highlight python %}
 import json